-MA can be a good reference, including using the sequences of the long and short terms MA and its golden/death crossovers for the investors to estimate the trend and its support/resistance levels from its subsequent callback test.
+MA can be a good reference to forecast the trend direction of a trading asset or to determine its support/resistance levels.
+Investors can use the sequences of the long and short terms MA and its golden/death crossovers to estimate the trend.

-MA is quite effective in tracking the overall trend, especially when there is a strong and obvious movement.
+MA is effective in tracking the overall trend especially when there is a strong and obvious movement.
 Since MA has a relatively simple concept, it is the best suited for the forex trading beginners.

 Keep an eye out for the golden/death cross

-Simply speaking, when the shorter-term MA crosses above the longer-term MA, it is known as a golden cross, and if it crosses below the longer-term MA, it is known as a death cross.
-In tradition, if a 50-day MA crosses above the 250-day MA, it will be considered as a golden cross.
-On the contrary, it will be a death cross if the 50-day MA crosses down the 250-day MA.
-However, times change and the current movement of the financial markets is generally short and hasty, in which investors are recommended to adjust the base term number as a defined reference.
+Simply speaking, when the shorter-term MA crosses above the longer-term MA, it is known as a golden cross.
+And if it crosses below the longer-term MA, it is known as a death cross.
+In tradition, the 50-day MA and the 250-day MA are used to find out the golden crosses and death crosses.
+However, as time changes and the current movement of the financial markets is generally short and hasty, investors are recommended to adjust the base term number as a defined reference.

 Death cross example

-The above example also shows that when the price returns to the MA position, there will be obstacles and the return resistance occurs.
+The above example also shows that when the price returns to the point of 50 days MA, a resistance occurs and the price goes down.
 Such a condition reflects each of the MA plays a role.

 Building strategies with Granville’s 8 rules

-Joseph E Granville, the U.S. investment expert, observed the trends of both prices and MA, and summarised them into 8 situations, which later became the rules that help to establish trading strategies.
+Joseph E Granville, the U.S. investment expert, observed the trends of both asset prices and MA, and summarised them into 8 situations, which later became Granville’s 8 rules that help investors to establish trading strategies.

 What are Granville’s 8 Rules?